Diego Maradona: 1990 World Cup

 Maradona captained Argentina again in the 1990 World Cup in Italy to yet another World Cup final.
 An ankle injury affected his overall performance, and he was much less dominant than four years earlier, and the team were missing three of their best players due to injury.

 After losing their opening game to Cameroon at the San Siro in Milan, Argentina were almost eliminated in the group stage, only qualifying in third position from their group.
 In the round of 16 match against Brazil in Turin, Claudio Caniggia scored the only goal after being set up by Maradona.

 In the quarter-final, Argentina faced Yugoslavia in Florence; the match ended 0–0 after 120 minutes, with Argentina advancing in a penalty shootout even though Maradona's kick, a weak shot to the goalkeeper's right, was saved.
 The semi-final against the host nation Italy at Maradona's club stadium in Naples, the Stadio San Paolo, was also resolved on penalties after a 1–1 draw.
 This time, however, Maradona was successful with his effort, daringly rolling the ball into the net with an almost exact replica of his unsuccessful kick in the previous round.

 At the final in Rome, Argentina lost 1–0 to West Germany, the only goal being a controversial penalty scored by Andreas Brehme in the 85th minute, after Rudi Völler was adjudged to be fouled.
+At the final whistle, Maradona burst into tears and blamed the referee for the loss.

+1993 Artemio Franchi Cup

+On 24 February 1993, Maradona returned to the national team when Argentina played the 1993 Artemio Franchi Cup against Denmark in Mar del Plata.
+Argentina won 5–4 in a penalty shoot-out after a 1–1 draw.